Toronto

 Updated: 28 May 2026

-The journey from Toronto to Montreal spans approximately 540 kilometers along the busy Quebec City-Windsor Corridor.
+The journey between Toronto and Montreal spans approximately 540 kilometers along the busy Quebec City-Windsor Corridor.
 VIA Rail operates frequent daily departures from Union Station to Gare Centrale, taking roughly 5 hours.
-Alternatively, flights from Pearson International (YYZ) to Montreal-Trudeau (YUL) take about 75 minutes.
-Driving via Highway 401 East is a common choice, usually requiring 6 hours depending on traffic near Kingston.
+Alternatively, flights from Pearson International to Trudeau Airport take about 75 minutes.
+Driving via Highway 401 East is a common choice, typically requiring 6 hours depending on traffic near Kingston.
 This route connects Canada's two largest financial hubs through the scenic St. Lawrence River valley.

-Total Distance: Driving distance 540 km, straight-line air distance 505 km.
+Total Distance: Driving distance is 540 km; straight-line air distance is 505 km.

 Fastest Way

-Flight, 1 hour 15 minutes air time, though total travel time including airport transit is 3.5 hours.
+Flight, total travel time including airport transit is approximately 3 hours.

 Cheapest Way

-VIA Rail, starting at $60 if booked at least 3 weeks in advance.
+VIA Rail, if booked at least 3 weeks in advance, can be as low as $60.

 Compare Toronto to Montreal Routes